Prudential Positive Impact S3

 Fund Manager

-John William Olsen manager of the underlying fund for 5 years and 7 months
+John William Olsen manager of the underlying fund for 7 years

 Photo of John William Olsen John William Olsen, a Danish national, joined M&G in April 2014, and was appointed fund manager of the M&G Global Growth Fund and M&G Pan European Fund in July 2014.
 John William joined M&G from Danske Capital, where from 2002 he had managed non-domestic equity portfolios, including the Global Stock Picking and Global Select equity funds, and also the European Select strategy.
 He joined Danske Capital in 1998 as a fund manager on the domestic Danish equities team, and in 2000 also became a global sector analyst focusing on technology and telecommunications stocks.
 John William gained a BA in business economics and then an MSc in finance and accounting from Copenhagen Business School.